carson-yg/KnightsTour/README.md

 In addition to the basic heuristic, there's optimized solution that includes a tie-breaking mechanism:

 - **Accessibility**: For each potential move, we calculate the accessibility (the number of valid onward moves possible from that position).
-We then select the move with the highest accessibility, thereby preserving more options for future moves.
+We then select the move with the highest accessibility, preserving more options for future moves.

 - **Random Selection**: If multiple moves have the same level of accessibility, the algorithm randomly selects from these tied moves.